supermasita/blog.supermasita.com/_posts/2018-08-01-BASH-Avoid_command_alias.markdown

 date:   2018-08-01 07:04:16 -0300
 tags: linux bash computers
 ---
-Why does "ls" want to colour all my files!?
+Why does `ls` want to colour all my files!?

-You probably been there: try to list a million files and "ls" wants to add colour to all of them... or "cp" is set to interactive...
+You probably been there: try to list a million files and `ls` wants to add colour to all of them... or `cp` is set to interactive...

-Of course, you can change the alias or "unalias" it - but this is simpler: _just escape the command_.
+Of course, you can change the alias or `unalias` it - but this is simpler: _just escape the command_.

 Simple example:
 ```bash